Services, Projects and Initiatives

 In early April, the Las Vegas medical community expressed a concern in regard to the ongoing care of COVID-19 positive patients who are being discharged to home, when stable, from the hospital.
 Although these are on the surface, less pressing patients than those that become hospitalized, from an epidemiological standpoint, they are a far greater threat to the health of the community.
 The problem becomes, that when these patients are quarantined at home, many of them venture out for food, essentials, or face other pressures which force them not to maintain quarantine.
 This, in turn, puts other uninfected members of the community at risk.

 This concern was expressed to the Southern Nevada Health District (SNHD), who in turn contacted Puentes for assistance.
-In response, in collaboration with the Nevada Hispanic Legislative Caucus COVID-19 Task Force, we established the COVID-19 Patient Support Center.
+In response, in collaboration with the Nevada Hispanic Legislative Caucus COVID-19 Task Force, Mi Familia Vota, the UNLV School of Medicine and Leaders In Training (LIT) the COVID-19 Patient Support Center was established.